Uniform

 • gilets

 Jewellery - we allow one plain stud in each ear and one small stud in the nose.
 Nose rings and hooped/dangly earrings are not permitted.
 All piercings must be removed for PE.
-Girls can also wear one discreet ring, a watch, one discreet bracelet and one discreet necklace.
+Girls can also wear one discreet ring, a watch, and one discreet necklace.
+Bracelets should not be worn.

 Nails, Make Up & Hair* - nails should look natural.
 False nails are not allowed.
-All other types of nail polish will be removed.
-Make-up and hair colour should be natural.
+Nail polish may be removed if it does not meet expectations.

 PE Kit